Skip to content

 Testing installation

-After installation you are able to run rviz and other ros tools.
+After installation, you should test if you are able to run rviz/rviz2 and other ROS tools.

-In the conda environment activation is the ROS activation included.
+The ROS environment activation is included automatically.
 There is no need to add a source command in the ~/.bashrc

 First terminal